jabadia/CleanData_CourseProject/CodeBook.md

 For [Getting and Cleaning Data](https://class.coursera.org/getdata-010) course in Coursera

 ## Input Data
-As specified in README.txt, features.txt and features_info.txt files inside the [compressed data archive](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+As specified in *README.txt*, *features.txt* and *features_info.txt* files inside the [compressed data archive](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 - There are two datasets with the same structure: test and train
-- For each dataset, we have two interesting files: X_test|X_train and y_test|y_train
+- For each dataset, we have two interesting files: X_test | X_train and y_test | y_train
-- In X_test|X_train we have one row for each feature vector.
+- In X_test | X_train we have one row for each feature vector.
-- For each of the features in X_test|X_train files, we have exactly 561 columns, each one corresponding to one variable that describes the feature
+- For each of the features in X_test | X_train files, we have exactly 561 columns, each one corresponding to one variable that describes the feature
 - The file features.txt contains the name of each of the 561 variables.
-For instance, the 4th column of X_test|X_train is the 'tBodyAcc-std()-X' variable
+For instance, the 4th column of X_test | X_train is the `tBodyAcc-std()-X` variable
-- In y_test|y_train files, we have the same number of rows for each feature
+- In y_test | y_train files, we have the same number of rows for each feature
 - Each row contains one integer that labels what activity does the corresponding feature vector in X files represents.
 The meaning of these integers can be found in the `activity_labels.txt` file

 ## Processing